-The device, which has an internal 12-bit A/D converter, requires two data registers, a high byte register, known as ADRH, and a low byte register, known as ADRL.
+As the devices contain an internal 12-bit A/D converter, they require two data registers to store the converted value.
+These are a high byte register, known as ADRH, and a low byte register, known as ADRL.
 After the conversion process takes place, these registers can be directly read by the microcontroller to obtain the digitised conversion value.
 Only the high byte register, ADRH, utilises its full 8-bit contents.
 The low byte register utilises only 4 bit of its 8-bit contents as it contains only the lowest bits of the 12-bit converted value.
 In the following table, D0~D11 is the A/D conversion data result bits.